This section on brain tumours is for teenagers and young adults.

 Let your doctor know if this is a problem.
 They can prescribe anti-sickness medicines to help.

 It’s important to tell your doctor if you have headaches.
-They can prescribe painkillers for you.
+They can prescribe pain relief for you.

 During and after treatment, you might find your symptoms get a bit worse before they get better.
 This can be scary but it’s usually a reaction to the radiotherapy.
 It doesn’t mean the radiotherapy hasn’t worked or that the tumour has got worse.
 If it happens, let your doctor or nurse know.